|

 significant burn at the beach 30 or 40 years ago.
 And now they have lots of

+skin cancers.
+How can you avoid getting skin cancers?
 Prevention of skin cancers depends on preventing the genetic

 mutations that lead to the cancer.
 We know that sun exposure leads to DNA